orbeon/orbeon-forms-doc/contributors/test-plan.md

 ### Distribution \[2016.1 Erik TODO\]

-- README.md is up to date
+- [ ] README.md is up to date
-  - links not broken (use Marked to save HTML, then check w/ Integrity)
+  - [ ] links not broken (use Marked to save HTML, then check w/ Integrity)
-  - latest release year
+  - [x] latest release year
-  - version number is correct
+  - [x] version number is correct
-  - links to release notes (include link to new version even if blog post not up yet)
+  - [x] links to release notes (include link to new version even if blog post not up yet)
-- file layout is correct in zip and wars
+- [x] file layout is correct in zip and wars
-- check WAR files have reasonable sizes (sizes as of 4.8)
+- [x] check WAR files have reasonable sizes (sizes as of 2016.1)
   - orbeon-auth.war (< 10 KB)
   - orbeon-embedding.war (1-2 MB)
   - proxy-portlet.war (1-2 MB)
   - orbeon.war (65 MB)
-- check CE zip doesn't have
+- [x] check CE zip doesn't have
   - orbeon-embedding.war
   - proxy-portlet.war
-- dropping the WAR file (with license included or in ~/.orbeon/license.xml) into Tomcat and Liferay works - out of the box
+- [ ] dropping the WAR file (with license included or in ~/.orbeon/license.xml) into Tomcat and Liferay works - out of the box
-- make sure the PE license is not included
+- [x] make sure the PE license is not included

-### Landing Page \[2016.1 Erik TODO\]
+### Landing Page \[2016.1 DONE\]

 - version number is correct in logs when starting
-- home page
+- landing page
   - layout of FR examples
   - layout of XForms examples
 - XForms examples